Two Tales From The Past

 You be a good girl while I'm gone.”

-Her blind eyes watched
+Her blind eyes cooly watched me

-By the time I returned she was dead.
+Before I returned Lorna was dead.

-Our parents left the quilt in Lorna's
+Our parents just left the quilt in her

 corner.
 After they died we kids cut

-it up and each of us took a piece.
+it up, and each of us took a piece.

 On the day we sold the house we

-made a last trip to the basement.
+made a final trip to the basement.

-I gazed at the empty corner and
+I gazed at the empty corner and said

-are at rest now, wherever you are.”
+you're at peace wherever you are."

-We'd done what we could to heal her
+it could to heal her wounds

-wounds but Lorna always bore scars.
+but Lorna always bore scars.